Monitoring Progress in Urban Road Safety

-This report tracks the progress in reducing the number of road traffic fatalities and serious injuries in cities between 2010 and 2020.
-It presents traffic safety data collected in 32 cities participating in the ITF Safer City Streets network and compares trends in urban and national road safety.
-It provides indicators for the risk of traffic death for different road user groups that permits benchmarking of road safety outcomes.
+This report tracks the progress in reducing the number of road traffic fatalities and serious injuries in cities since 2010.
+It presents traffic safety data collected in 48 cities participating in the ITF Safer City Streets network and compares urban with national road safety trends.
+It provides indicators for the risk of traffic death for different road user groups, thereby enhancing the evaluation, monitoring and benchmarking of road safety outcomes.

 Monitoring Progress in Urban Road Safety